As you know, I’m all about homemade bread after discovering I could bake fresh bread for my family in less than 5 minutes a day.

 1 grilled chicken breast, diced

-3 slices cooked turkey bacon, crumbled
+3 slices cooked bacon, crumbled

 sliced mushrooms to taste